washreve/hyp3-metadata-templates/GAMMA/RTC/README_RTC_GAMMA.txt

 ### Using this data ###

-This data was processed by the ASF DAAC HyP3 [YEARPROCESSED] using the HyP3 RTC GAMMA plugin version [HYP3_VER] and GAMMA software [GAMMA_VER].
-Contains modified Copernicus Sentinel data [YEARACQUIRED], processed by ESA.

 Please refer to the ASF Sentinel-1 RTC User Guide for in-depth guidance on the use of this dataset:
 * https://asf.alaska.edu/wp-content/uploads/2019/02/Sentinel_RTC_Users_Guide.pdf

-Minimally, When using this data in a publication or presentation, we ask you include the following acknowledgement:
+When using this data in a publication or presentation, we ask that you include the following acknowledgement:

     RTC product processed by ASF DAAC HyP3 [YEARPROCESSED] using GAMMA software.
 Contains modified Copernicus Sentinel data [YEARACQUIRED], processed by ESA.